 There lies the biggest frontier, between those who reshape borders and those reshaped by them.
 But there are methods we can learn from that people use to cross invisible and physical boundaries within public space.
 Learning from these can help others reshape the borders that restrict them.

 1. Understand how people experience borders

-Living libraries help people tell their stories in public space about how borders have affected them, while participatory art helps people map their boundaries or represent the experiences of people affected by borders, like the Campitoproject.
+Living libraries help people tell their story in public space on how borders have affected them, while participatory art helps people map their personal boundaries or represent the experiences of people affected by borders, like the Campitoproject.

 2. Map the impact of borders and intersections on people’s lives

 Asset mapping walks and collaborative modelling help document the impact of the borders that people experience in their neighbourhood, whether that’s places they don’t feel safe or spaces they don’t feel included in.
 You can also document the intersections where these are being broken down, like the Water Playground Game in Brussels.

 3. Bridging borders to make public spaces more inclusive

 Groups are also prototyping ways to break down physical borders to make spaces more accessible.
 The places in between the German/Polish borders show you can turn a ‘no man’s land’ into an experimental environment with its own currency.